warrickball/tomso/joss-paper/paper.md

-in the textbook by @acdk2010 [their Fig. 7.30, which is in essence the same as Fig. 1 in @monteiro2000] but requires some manipulation of the source data because neither $c_\mathrm{s}$ nor $\tau$ are part of the data format.
-Fig. \autoref{fig:dc_dtau} shows the same data but with `tomso` this is naturally expressed in two functional lines of Python code: one to read the data file and one to plot the relevant data using the high-level properties `cs` and `tau`.
+in the textbook by @acdk2010 [their Fig. 7.30, which is in essence the same as Fig. 1 in @monteiro2000] but requires some manipulation of the source data because neither $c_\mathrm{s}$ nor $\tau$ are part of the data format.  \autoref{fig:dc_dtau} shows the same data but with `tomso` this is naturally expressed in two functional lines of Python code: one to read the data file and one to plot the relevant data using the high-level properties `cs` and `tau`.

+`tomso` currently includes interfaces for ADIPLS, the FGONG file format, output from GYRE [@gyre], input and output from the Modules for Experiments in Stellar Astrophysics [MESA, @mesa], and output from the Cambridge stellar evolution code [STARS, @stars].
 `tomso`'s interfaces also aim to be easily extensible, so that in the future it can not only support more current codes and file formats, but also those that have yet to be developed.